Mel B Reveals Ex Eddie Murphy ‘Always Will Be’ The Love Of Her Life

 “I had an unfortunate 10-year marriage, where I was in a very coercive, very abusive relationship, and it’s something that we don’t usually talk about – it’s seen as being taboo,” she said during the interview.
 “So, I wanted to address all these different situations that I’ve been in, due to living such a life for 10 years.
 And, I wanted to own it and take back my power.”

 Mel B and Eddie Murphy dated in 2006 for nine months, at which time she became pregnant with daughter Angel Iris.
-Murphy initially denied being the father until the singer took a DNA test proving that he was.
+Murphy initially denied being the father, until the singer took a DNA test proving that he was.

 The pair seems to be in contact these days, given the fact that Angel Iris is staying with the actor while Mel B is on tour promoting her new book.